hank-ai/darknet/README.md

 Be patient at this step.
 This will take a long time to run.
 It needs to download and build many things.

-Assuming the previous step was successful, now we need to clone Darknet and build it.
+Once the previous steps finishes successfully, you need to clone Darknet and build it.
 During this step we also need to tell CMake where OpenCV was built by vcpkg in the previous steps:

     cd c:\src
     git clone https://github.com/hank-ai/darknet.git